-The Group is exposed to fair value interest rate risk in relation to fixed-rate bank and other borrowings, fixed-rate short-term fixed deposits, loans to joint ventures, loan to an associate, loan from a non-controlling shareholder, loans from joint ventures and lease liabilities.
+The Group is exposed to fair value interest rate risk in relation to fixed-rate bank and other borrowings, short-term fixed deposits, loans to joint ventures, loans to associates, loan from a non-controlling shareholder, loans from joint ventures and lease liabilities.
 The management monitors interest rate exposure and will consider hedging significant interest rate exposure should the need arise.
 The fair value interest rate risk on bank deposits is insignificant as the fixed deposits are short-term.

 The Group is also exposed to cash flow interest rate risk in relation to variable-rate bank borrowings.
 It is the Group's policy to keep its borrowings at floating rate of interests so as to minimise the fair value interest rate risk.
 The Group's exposures to interest rates on financial liabilities are detailed in the liquidity risk management section of this note.
-The Group's cash flow interest rate risk is mainly concentrated on the fluctuation of Hong Kong Interbank Offered Rate ("HIBOR") arising from the Group's HKD and RMB bank loans and the fluctuation of basic borrowing rate announced by the People's Bank of China arising from the Group's RMB bank loans.
+The Group's cash flow interest rate risk is mainly concentrated on the fluctuation of HIBOR arising from the Group's HKD and RMB bank loans, LIBOR arising from the Group's USD and HKD bank loans and the fluctuation of basic borrowing rate announced by the People's Bank of China arising from the Group's RMB bank loans.